syncfusion-content/asp.netwebforms-docs/aspnet/PivotTreeMap/OLAP-Connectivity.md

 * Syncfusion.DocIO.Base
 * Syncfusion.EJ
 * Syncfusion.EJ.Web
-* Syncfusion.EJ.Olap
+* Syncfusion.EJ.Pivot

 **List of Namespaces**

-Following are the list of namespaces to be added on top of the main class inside `PivotTreeMapService.svc.cs` file.
+Following are the list of namespaces to be added on top of the main class inside `OlapService.svc.cs` file.

 {% highlight c# %}